Tax Benefits Of Real Estate Investing: Top 6 Breaks And Deductions

 A pass-through deduction allows you to deduct up to 20% of your qualified business income (QBI) on your personal taxes.
 When you own rental property as a sole proprietor, via a partnership, or through an LLC or S Corp (known as pass-through entities), the money you collect in rent is considered QBI by real estate tax law.

-Let’s say you have an LLC that owns an apartment complex.
-Each year, you receive $30,000 in rental income.
+For example, if you have an LLC that owns an apartment complex, you could receive $30,000 in rental income every year.
 By using a pass-through deduction, you can write off up to $6,000 on your personal return.
 Of course, some rules and regulations must be followed, so please consult with your accountant.

 Please note: This perk, along with other provisions in the Tax Cut and Jobs Act of 2017, is currently set to expire in 2025.

 4. Take Advantage Of Capital Gains

 A capital gains tax may be assessed when you sell an asset, like a piece of property, for a profit.
 There are two types to be aware of: short-term and long-term.
 They each impact your tax situation differently.

 When you profit from selling an asset within a year of owning it, you realize a short-term capital gain.
 While you may not have a choice but to sell, be aware that doing so can have a negative effect on your taxes.
 That’s because the gain gets counted as ordinary income.

 So, if you earn $100,000 from your day job and sell an investment property for a $100,000 profit, your income essentially doubles for tax purposes.
 If you file single, that extra income puts you in the next tax bracket (as of 2020), which potentially means a larger tax bill than you expected.